bitloops/blog/articles/converting-figma-designs-into-professional-react-code.md

 ## The Bottlenecks in Design-to-Code Workflows
 Transforming designs into code involves a series of intricate, often repetitive steps which can slow down development, increase costs, and even affect the final quality of the website or application.
-Let's delve into the details of some of these issues:
+Let's delve into the details of some of these issues!

-### Misinterpretation of Designs:
+### Misinterpretation of Designs
 **Issue:** Designers and developers often work in silos, and the intricacies of a design may not be fully communicated or understood by the development team.
 Subtle aspects like animations, transitions, or the exact spacing and alignment might be misinterpreted.